Open Arms Dance Project creates greater joy and compassion with dance that opens hearts, minds, and arms.

 Beautifully Imperfect is an uplifting dance concert celebrating imperfection in ourselves and the natural world.
 Movement inspired by Fibonacci sequences that form golden spirals is interwoven with the Japanese aesthetic of Wabi-Sabi.
 Western ideals of beauty, balance, and proportion contrast with rustic roughness, asymmetry and impermanence valued in the East.

 What does this look like in a dance concert?
-It’s like nothing you’ve ever experienced - but wish you had!
+It’s like nothing you’ve ever experienced - but wished you had and now you can!
 Our intergenerational and inclusive dance company will perform co-created choreography.
-You’ll hear eclectic music plus some familiar, toe tappin’ songs.
+You’ll hear music from around the world, plus some familiar, toe tappin’ songs.
 The culminating effect will be surprising, validating, and absolutely uplifting for all who attend!

 UPCOMING EVENTS